- Pokémon Presents August Roundup: Pokémon Horizons, Paldean Winds, More - August 8, 2023

 Pokemon is a series that has been a staple of the gaming industry, the trading card scene, and the anime world for the best part of a quarter of a century.
-The level of consistency throughout this time has pleased the fans and allowed new generations of gamers to jump into the Pokemon Universe and enjoy the whimsical worlds that this series offers.
+The level of consistency throughout this time by Game Freak has pleased the fans and allowed new generations of gamers to jump into the Pokemon Universe and enjoy the whimsical worlds that this series offers.

 There are so many different regions, Pokemon, moves, competitive categories, episodes of the show, and trading card expansions out there right now, meaning that even if you wanted to learn all there is to know about Pokemon, you would be hard-pressed.